Although usage varies, most people spell out numbers that can be expressed in one or two words and use figures for other numbers:

 Adverbs modify verbs, adjectives, and other adverbs.
 (You can recognize adverbs easily because many of them are formed by adding -ly to an adjective, though that is not always the case.)
 The most common question that adverbs answer is how.

-• "She sang beautifully."
+Let's look at verbs first.- "She sang beautifully."
 Beautifully is an adverb that modifies sang.
 It tells us how she sang.